bxdoan/bxdoan/README.md

 <div align="center">

-> What’s money?
-A man is a success if he gets up in the morning and goes to bed at night and in between does what he wants to do.
+> The greatest glory in living lies not in never falling, but in rising every time we fall.

-> — Bob Dylan —
+> — Nelson Mandela —

 </div>